-Follow these guidelines to enjoy your candles safely and make them last longer!
+Follow these guidelines to enjoy your candles safely and make them last longer.

 Even if you're just leaving the room, extinguish your candles.
 Never leave a candle burning when you go to bed.
 Be sure the wick ember is no longer glowing.

 Extinguish all candles before going to bed.
+Flashlights and other battery-powered lights are safer to use during a power failure.

 Some objects around your home are flammable – like furniture, drapes, paper, etc. Burn candles, not books!